rjcmarkelz/BIS180L_web/_posts/2015-04-02-1-Sequence_Alignment.md

 You want to find the A. thaliana and D. melanogaster orthologs of B0213.10.
 Set up the experiment any way you like.
 You need to be able to answer the following questions.
 Note that some questions are very open-ended and may be very difficult to answer.
+For these, do your best and support your answer with scientific reasoning and/or appropriate sources.

 * What is the best match in each genome?
 * What protein is this?
-* What are the alignment properties (% identity, etc)
+* What are the alignment properties (% identity, etc.)
 * What is the expected score of your alignment at random?
 * How different is your best score from random?
 * How statistically significant is this score?